workingDog/scalastix/README.md

 ### Status

-A place holder, work in progress, not yet finished.
+Work in progress, not yet finished.